-- Various transactions in the healthcare industry including bond financing, physician practice mergers and acquisitions and hospital mergers.
+- Various transactions in the healthcare industry including bond financing, physician practice mergers and acquisitions.

 - Diverse joint ventures, sales, mergers and acquisitions in other industries including the sale of a sports complex, the strategic purchase by an industrial valve sales and manufacturing company of an industrial valve servicing company, the acquisition by a specialty paper company of a New England division and the site acquisition and construction of franchised restaurants.

 - The restructuring and succession planning for family owned businesses and related estate planning.